Volando: Critical reception

 According to Billboard, the team of El Conejo noted Mora’s prowess at writing sweet lyrics and his keen eye for singable reggaeton vocals a few years ago.
 The remix of “Volando” is an appetizer of this blend — and Mora is not shy even among two of the most current Latin music heavyweight holders: Bad Bunny, with his wholehearted lines, and Sech, who brings an R&B soulfulness to the track.
 Producer Sky Rompiendo also does a great job grasping the emo and pop-punk comeback, creating the infusion of warm guitar riffs into the beat.

 Commercial performance

 The remix version of "Volando" was a commercial success as it charted at number 3 in Spain and stayed there for 45 weeks.
-Also, it charted at number 89, 7, 29, 19, 14, 14, and 20 on the Billboard Hot 100, Hot Latin Songs, Argentina Hot 100, Bolivia, Colombia, Ecuador and Peru, respectively.
+Also, it charted at number 89 on the Billboard Hot 100, number 7 on the Hot Latin Songs chart, number 29 on the Argentina Hot 100, number 19 in Bolivia, number 14 in Colombia and Ecuador, and number 20 in Peru.

 Music video

-The music video for remix of "Volando" was released on July 9, 2021 on Mora's YouTube channel.
+The music video for the remix of "Volando" was released on July 9, 2021 on Mora's YouTube channel.